-While you cannot reverse age-related skin changes, you can absolutely slow down the ageing process by taking good care of yourself and your skin.
+While you cannot reverse age-related skin changes, you can absolutely slow down the aging process by taking good care of yourself and your skin.

 Taking good care of yourself really just means avoiding the bad stuff such as alcohol, cigarettes, stress, lack of sleep, etc and replace them with regular exercise, healthy diet, good water intake, and decent sleep.

-But when it comes to your skincare regimen and the products you are using, the main goal is to keep your skin toned and well moisturized, and there is absolutely no reason for overusing different products and overcomplicating your routine with that.
+But when it comes to your skincare regimen and the products you are using, the main goal is to keep your skin toned, well moisturized, and protected, and there is absolutely no reason for overusing different products and overcomplicating your routine with that.

 Your skincare routine will eventually become more complicated than how it was in your 20s when removing your makeup with wet wipes was totally fine (nope, it wasn’t), and going to bed without moisturizing didn’t matter (oh, but it did).